andrewconnell/TrainingContent/Teams/05 Microsoft Teams apps - Advanced Techniques/Lab.md

     ]
     ```

 1. Press **F5** to re-package the bot and start the web service.
-Re-sideload the app to update the capabilities with the new menu.
+Re-upload the app to update the capabilities with the new menu.

 1. Choosing one of the commands from the manifest will display a sample card.
 Entering the word **'card'** without **'hero'** or **'thumbnail'** will result in a message about unsupported card types.
 Any other message is echoed as before.